 The Boys Varsity Soccer Program is one of the oldest and most successful athletic programs at Montverde Academy.
 Originally founded in the fall of 1932, the first season in the history of the program witnessed competitive matches against the University of Florida in Gainesville as regular season contests.
 Over the next few decades, the program would evolve into a high level program that was well respected throughout Central Florida and the southern region of the United States.

-Throughout its history, the Boys Varsity Soccer Program has had a number of Head coaches who have contributed to the foundation upon which the program has been built over the years.
+Throughout its history, the Montverde Academy Boys Varsity Soccer Program has had a number of head coaches who have contributed to the foundation upon which the program has been built.
 In 1963, current faculty member Arnaldo Carlo-Melendez took over as coach and led the team to its first Winter Soccer State Series Semi-Final finals.
-Coach Daniel Thompson would then take over in 1998 and would win a District Championship.
-In 2003, current Assistant Coach Chuck Monteleone took over and the Eagles won 7 consecutive District Championships, 5 Regional Championships and went to the States Series 3 times including two consecutive State Runner-Up titles.
+Coach Daniel Thompson would then take over in 1998 and would win a FHSAA District Championship.
+In 2003, Mr. Chuck Monteleone took over and the Eagles won 7 consecutive FHSAA District Championships, 5 FHSAA Regional Championships, and went to the FHSAA States Series 3 times including two consecutive State Runner-Up titles.

-In 2010, Head Coach Mike Potempa accepted the Head Coaching position at Montverde Academy and brought the program to new heights as they finished the 2010-11 Varsity soccer season undefeated for the first time in school history with an overall record of 26 wins, 0 losses, and 1 draw.
-The Eagles finished ranking as the #1 team in Central Florida by the Orlando Sentinel, the # 1 team in the State of Florida according the ESPN Rise Magazine, and were crowned #1 National Champions by ESPN Rise Magazine and the Powerade Fab 50.
-In April of 2011, ESPN made a special a visit to the campus of Montverde Academy to present the Eagles with their first ever National Championship trophy in front of the student body, faculty, and staff and were featured live on ESPN SportsCenter the following morning.
+In 2010, Head Coach Mike Potempa accepted the head coaching position at Montverde Academy and brought the program to new heights as they finished the 2010-11 Varsity soccer season unbeaten for the first time in school history with an overall record of 26 wins, 0 losses, and 1 draw.
+The Eagles finished ranked as the #1 team in Central Florida by the Orlando Sentinel, the # 1 team in the State of Florida according the ESPN Rise Magazine, and were crowned #1 National Champions by ESPN Rise Magazine and the Powerade Fab 50.
+In April of 2011, ESPN made a special a visit to the campus of Montverde Academy to present the Eagles with their first ever National Championship trophy in front of the student body, faculty, and staff and were featured live on ESPN SportsCenter for their national achievement.

 Below is a comprehensive list of NCAA Division I, II, III, and NAIA Colleges and Universities who have visited the campus of Montverde Academy to recruit student athletes on the Boys Varsity Soccer Team since August of 2010.